 If the database server engine does not start or stop correctly using these start and stop commands, you may need to do a force stop.
 A force stop removes any shared memory and semaphores created by Zen and stops both relational and transactional processes.

-At a command prompt, enter the following command according to your type of system.
+At a command prompt, enter the following: